azadbolour/boardgame/scala-server/README.md

 ## Known Issues

-- Game end rules are ignored - the user ends the game.

-  The ending rules are:

-    game ends when all letters have been drawn and both players pass

-    or when six consecutive non-board plays have been made

-    at end sum up each player's remainig letter values and subtract from that player's score

-    if one player has no letters, the other player's remaining sum is also added to the score of the player with no letters

-    so we need a model of drawing letters without replacement (except in exchanges)

-    for initial simplicity we'll just code the 6 consecutive non-board plays - or when 100 have been placed on the board - let us say (dimension * 2/3) squared tiles
+- No blank tiles.

+- No multiple swaps.

+- No passes without swapping.

 - No parallel plays.

-A parallel play is parallel to and adjacent to a a given word with all crosswords existing in the dictionary in this case, no anchor is needed.
-We can ignore this initially for machine plays.
-But it is for now also disalloed for user plays.
+  A parallel play is parallel to and adjacent to a given word with all crosswords existing in the dictionary.
+A parallel play does not require an inner anchor point (an already existing tile within the new word).
+Currently the program always expects an inner anchor point within the word.

-- Only single tile replacements allowed.
-And no passes without exchanges.

-- Using random tile selection *with replacement*.
-Bag model requires random tile selection without replacement (except for swap which replace one tile with another).

-- Game is ended by the user.
-Not following the normal rules for ending the game.
-  Rule for ending the game is part of refactoring to use bag of letters without replacement.
+- No end of play score adjustments.

+  At end sum up each player's remainig letter values and subtract from that player's score

+  If one player has no letters, the other player's remaining sum is also added to the score of the player with no letters

+## Technical Debt

 - Minimal database interactions.
 Need to be able to save and restore the state of the game.
 Not all required tables exist.
 Test with postgres and sqlite.

-- No blank tiles.

-- No checks for crosswise words yet.

-- Allow an existing word to be extended.
-  Bug reported with Haskell.
-  Can't reproduce in Scala.

-## Technical Debt

 - API versioning - just include in URL.